danforthcenter/plantcv/docs/vis_tutorial.md

 PlantCV is composed of modular functions that can be arranged (or rearranged) and adjusted quickly and easily.
 Pipelines do not need to be linear (and often are not).
 Please see pipeline example below for more details.
 Every function has a optional debug mode that prints out the resulting image.
-The debug has two modes, either 'plot' or 'print' if set to
+The debug has two modes, either 'plot' or 'print'.
-'print' then the function prints the image out, if using a Jupyter notebook, you would set debug to plot to have the images plot images to the screen.
+If set to 'print' then the function prints the image out, or if using a Jupyter notebook you could set debug to 'plot' to have the images plot images to the screen.
 Debug mode allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole datasets.

 **Workflow**

-1. Optimize pipeline on individual image in debug mode.
+1. Optimize pipeline on individual image with debug set to 'print' (or 'plot' if using a Jupyter notebook).
-2. Run pipeline on small test set (ideally that spans time and/or treatments).
+2. Run pipeline on small test set (that ideally spans time and/or treatments).
 3. Re-optimize pipelines on 'problem images' after manual inspection of test set.
 4. Deploy optimized pipeline over test set using parallelization script.